joysmith/Shri-Shankaracharya-Technical-Campus/6 sem A, B cloud computing/Readme.md

 1.  go to aws console, select asia-pacific mumbai region
 1.  create ec2 instance: service -> compute -> ec2 instance
-1.  select running instance
+1.  select "running instance"
-1.  select launch instance, then
+1.  select "launch instance", then
-1.  select ubuntu image as an OS as t2-micro (free one)
+1.  select "ubuntu" image as an OS as t2-micro (free one)
-1.  create key-pair login .pem file or .ppk file, then launch server
+1.  create key-pair login ".pem" file or .ppk file, then launch server
 1.  select "connect to server"
-1.  select tab EC2 instant connect -> connect (to log in ubuntu server directly from browser)
 1.  download & install putty [click me](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
-1.
 1.  open putty app, copy public ip from aws instance to "host name" ex: "ubuntu@51.20.191.33"
 1.  open putty gen app to generate private .ppk file from .pem file
-1.  under connection -> SSH -> auth -> credential -> .ppk (select private key file)
+1. In putty app, under connection -> SSH -> auth -> credential -> .ppk (select private key file)
-1. In putty go to session and saved it with some name, then load it and open putty session to log in ubuntu server
+1. In putty go to session and saved it with some name, then load it and open putty session to log in to ubuntu server

 ### how to directly open session on browser without putty